Infant Chronic Lung Disease

 When treatment in our intensive care setting is no longer needed, our team will help you and your baby make a seamless transition to home, a home hospital, or a chronic care facility.

-Our Newborn and Infant Chronic Lung Disease Program team is involved in ongoing research to learn more about the causes of CLD and explore new treatment options with the goal of improving outcomes for these children.
+Our Newborn and Infant Chronic Lung Disease Program team is involved in ongoing research to learn more about the causes of bronchopulmonary dysplasia and explore new treatment options with the goal of improving outcomes for these children.